carlosdavila91/santboi/README.md

  ---|     ---|    ---|    ---|     ---|  ---|
  1|       2|      4|   3.82|       5|    8|

+This variable is, again, one of the most important ones regarding to the investment that will be made in buildings energy efficiency.

+It will be clear that single-storey buildings are candidates to stay out of the building renovation strategy.

 ### Use of the ground floor

 <p align="center">